 The park is anchored by Forsyth Fountain, a white-stone eye-catcher, and dotted with many monuments from the Civil War and Spanish American War.
 It’s a picturesque spot for a mid-day picnic between bouts of Savannah exploration, with plenty of shade provided by the towering oak trees, including the 300-year-old Candler Oak.

 The Garden of Fragrance is another one of those only-in-Savannah oddities, filled with scented flowers and plants for visually impaired travelers; lemon trees, witch alder, cape jasmine and ginger lily create an olfactory experience.

 6. Charleston, South Carolina

-The Holy City doesn’t shy away from its Southern charm reputation, winning — for many years in a row — the title as best city in the U.S. by “Travel + Leisure.”
+The Holy City doesn’t shy away from its Southern charm reputation.
 And a long and storied history is a key part of the city’s appeal.

 An attack on Charleston's Fort Sumter by South Carolina secessionists played a pivotal role in the start of the Civil War.
 Today, you can see this famous fortification from one of the city’s many seaside restaurants.

 A stroll down King Street provides numerous Southern outfitters for browsing, indulgent eateries (seriously, a vacation to Charleston should revolve around the food options), lively bars and boutique hotels.
 This main street is often crowded, but a venture off to a side road will bring you into quieter avenues to find many hidden gems.

 Charleston is an easily walkable city, so you can wander your way down to Battery Park.

 Battery Park is home to rows of Antebellum-era mansions, vestiges of old money opulence on the southern end of Charleston’s peninsula.
 At the tip of the neighborhood is the eponymous park, a shaded oasis with cannons, statues and a large veranda.